What is Shellac and why is there so much confusion around it?

 Seems easy, right?
 Well, there is more to the perfect manicure then it meets the eye.
 One has to know how to make the products cure properly–under-curing can cause allergies and over-curing can make the product difficult to remove and damage the nails–and they also have to be able to asses if gel polish is indeed recommended for a particular client.
 Not every person is a good candidate for a gel polish manicure.
 They also have to be able to communicate with clients to advise them of the pros and the cons of each type of product.

 - CND is a leader in a nail care industry and they are a very innovative company with a solid research team and legit marketing claims (I personally cannot stand companies who stoop to “scare tactics” or “half-truths”)

 - The removal of CND Shellac is a breeze.
-It soaks off like a butter (when applied and cured properly).
-I can usually train clients to do removal themselves if they need to without damage to their nails (on vacations etc.)
+It soaks off like butter (when applied and cured properly).
+I can usually teach clients to do the removal themselves if they need to without damage to their nails (on vacations etc.)

-- Because of the easy removal there is less risk of nail damage.
+- Because of easy removal, there is less risk of nail damage.

 - CND Shellac is hypo-allergenic (when used as a full system).
 It doesn’t mean that it cannot cause irritation/allergy but it means that it contains ingredients that are less likely to cause side effects.

-- CND offers fantastic education and product support.
+- CND offers a fantastic education and product support.

 - The bottom line is….
 I just trust CND.